2 For in this we groan, earnestly desiring to be clothed with our habitation which is from heaven,

 The believer eagerly anticipates his future.
-He not only desires; he earnestly yearns for a resurrection body.
+He not only desires but earnestly yearns for a resurrection body.
 He knows what is ahead because of what Christ has done for him.
-He has an intense desire to be with Christ with a physical yet immortal body (which will not happen until the Rapture).
+He has an intense desire to be with Christ, with a physical yet immortal body (which will not happen until the Rapture).

 to be clothed [to be covered over with the resurrection body]

 The Greek word for “clothed” means to be covered over.
 The idea is to put on an additional garment.
 There will be a transformation of the body when Christ comes back.
-Christian bodies will instantly be transformed to receive their glorified body (1 Co 15:41; Php 3:21).
+Christians will instantly be transformed to receive their glorified bodies (1 Co 15:41; Php 3:21).

 “Clothed upon” is the transformation into the resurrection body and life.
 This will happen when Christ comes again.
-Paul and his team would rather be raptured than to die.
+Paul and his team would rather be Raptured than die.
 The Rapture is an imminent event; it could happen at any time (1 Co 15:51, 52; 1 Th 4:16-18).

 with our habitation [dwelling] which is from heaven,

 The usual practice is to remove clothes we wear before putting on new clothing.
-However, the image here is to put on second clothing over the first set without removing them.
+However, the image here is of putting on second clothing over the first set, without removing them.
 It is like putting an overcoat over a suit.
 This is the point where the believer will no longer be “unclothed.”
-The first set of clothing represents our present life, and the second set our future, immortal body.
+The first set of clothing represents our present life and the second set our future, immortal body.

-When the Christian dies, he will be without a body for a time, but nevertheless he is “with the Lord” (2 Co 5:8).
-The Bible gives us no specifics about the condition of the believer between death and the resurrection body or glorified body.
+When the Christian dies, he will be without a body for a time; nevertheless, he is “with the Lord” (2 Co 5:8).
+The Bible gives us no specifics about the condition of the believer’s body between death and the resurrection body or glorified body.

-Death is no bleak, barren, terminus of existence for Christians.
+Death is no bleak, black, barren terminus of existence for Christians.

 Many Christians tend to live in the immediate present, with little hope for the future.
 They are tethered to time.
 They project very few thoughts upward.
 The circumstances of a given day imprison them.
 This is the thralldom of things seen.
 Their temporary joy of things seen soon vanishes away.
 Yet, Christians have a glorious prospect ahead—they will be with their Lord.
 He is the wonderful future of the Christian.
 Those without Christ have nothing but the dreadful prospect of death.
 The grave as a destination is mightily different than eternity with our Lord.